nikushi/minipack/README.md

 * Rails view helpers to resolve paths to assets which are built by webpack according to a manifest file.
 * Multiple manifest files support
-* Pre-compile assets before running tests
+* Pre-build assets before running tests

 ## Installation